-Getting mad at your children isn’t good for you or your kids.
+Getting mad and losing your temper aren’t good for you or your kids.
 Learn how to discipline a child without yelling using this one technique.

 At some point, we’ll all yell at our kids.
-Maybe when we’ve been home alone with them and they’re being loud and obnoxious.
-Or we can’t seem to get them to listen.
-Maybe it’s when we’ve come home from a bad day and have little patience to deal with much else.
+Maybe we’ve been home alone with them and they’re being loud and obnoxious, or we can’t seem to get them to listen.
+It’s when we’ve come home from an exhausting day and have little patience to deal with much else.

 We might even think, I know yelling is terrible, but it gets the job done.
 My kids learn to behave when I yell.
 And I can’t seem to control it.

 At first glance, yelling does seem to work.
-We’ve shocked our kids into submission.
-They know we “mean business.”
+Our kids are shocked into submission, and they know we “mean business.”

 And the good news is, we can stop yelling.
 We won’t be able to cut it out entirely—we’re human, after all.
 But we can reduce yelling by a wide margin.